The Bachelor of Social Work (BSW) degree is offered for those who complete the college baccalaureate degree requirements with a major in Social Work.

 The social work major is designed to provide students with an introduction to the goals and processes of the social work profession.
 No minor is available in social work; however, a minor is available in Youth Services, as described below.

-Consistent with the mission of the University and requirements of the Council on Social Work Education EPAS (2015), the mission of the Social Work department at SVSU is to promote social welfare and well- being for residents of the Great Lakes Bay Region, the state of Michigan, and beyond through generalist education about evidence-based social work practice and advancement of knowledge about social problems.
-We seek to educate ethical, effective, and diversity-competent generalist social workers who are prepared to provide interprofessional services that promote human rights and social, economic, and environmental justice to the oppressed peoples and institutions that reside in rural, suburban, and urban areas.
-Graduates from our program will be prepared for leadership in direct and indirect practices that empower individuals, families, groups and communities.
+Consistent with the mission of the University and EPAS (2008) requirements for the Council on Social Work Education, the mission of the Social Work department is to promote social welfare and wellbeing for residents of the Saginaw Valley, the state of Michigan and beyond - through advancement of knowledge about social problems, and through educating students and practitioners about effective social work practices.
+We seek to respond to the particular needs of oppressed people and institutions by educating ethical and effective generalist social workers who are prepared to provide services that promote human rights and social and economic justice to the diverse groups living in rural, suburban, and urban areas in this region and who are committed to empowering people/groups that experience oppression and discrimination and helping people to achieve the greatest self-sufficiency.

-With the liberal arts as its foundation, our graduates are prepared to engage in generalist social work practice.
-Students are prepared for continuing their formal education in social work or another graduate discipline.
+With the liberal arts as its foundation, BSW graduates are prepared to engage in entry-level generalist social work practice.
+Students are further prepared for continuing their formal education in social work or another graduate discipline.
 As such, it is our goal that by completion of the program, students will be prepared to:

 - Engage in evidence-based entry-level generalist social work practice with individuals, families, groups, communities and organizations within a diverse and multicultural society.

-- Practice according to the principles, values, and ethics that guide the social work profession wihtin an interprofessional context.
+- Practice according to the principles, values, and ethics that guide th social work profession.

 - Influence social policies with the goals of alleviating poverty, oppression, and social injustice as well as advocating for human rights.

-- Identify and assess the bio-psycho-social, spiritual, and cultural functioning of people.
+- Identify and affect the bio-psycho-social, spiritual, and cultural functioning of people.

-- Engage in practice from a diversity-positive and culturally-sensitive, particularly with those who differ from one’s own background or culture.
+- Evidence practice from a diversity competent and culturally-sensitive perspective which recognizes and appreciates diversity and diverse cultures, particularly those that differ from one’s own diversity or culture.

 - Provide the community with professional social work services in a manner that reflects a commitment to the historic mission of social work and addresses issues of social justice.